Jason Wolfe (entrepreneur): Career

 In 1995, Wolfe founded the first online coupon site, known initially as CouponsDirect.com.
 The site was later renamed to MyCoupons.com.
 The business provided coupons for companies.
 In the first year of operation, MyCoupons only earned around $1,000.
 By 1999, however, the business garnered over $1 million in annual sales and 20 million page views per month.
 The company also had around 3 million registered members.
-The company was sold to a competitor, Save.com, for roughly $23 million in 2000.
+The company was sold to a competitor, Save.com, then owned by Valassis, for roughly $23 million in 2000.
 Because this occurred around the time of the dot-com bust, Wolfe only received about $2 million total from the sale.
 He reacquired MyCoupons.com in 2002.

 After selling and reacquiring MyCoupons, Wolfe began to build Direct Response Technologies.
 Its flagship product was DirectTrack, an affiliate tracking technology and platform.
 By 2006, DirectTrack had tracked billions of impressions and tens of millions of clicks per month.
 Wolfe sold Direct Response Technologies and DirectTrack to Digital River in 2006 for $15m cash plus earn out.
 He repurchased the GiftCards.com domain and rebranded and relaunched the site in 2008.
 He also relaunched MyCoupons.com in 2007.
 Both companies became subsidiaries of Wolfe, LLC, a holding company.

 In 2009, GiftCards.com recorded $44 million in sales.
 In 2011, MyCoupons was earning 2 million page views per month and maintained a network of 6,000 to 8,000 retailers across the United States.
 In 2013, Wolfe invested $1million US into GiftYa.
-GiftCards.com was acquired in early 2016 by Blackhawk Network Holdings for $120m.
+On January 6, 2016, GiftCards.com was acquired by Blackhawk Network Holdings for approximately $120 million, in a transaction that also included OmniCard.com.

 In December 2016, Wolfe moved the company to Green Tree, Pennsylvania (a Pittsburgh suburb) to the same facility that had earlier housed GiftCards.com.
 Wolfe also invested into Forever.com in 2016 and in 2018 invested into Wonder Technologies.

 Gift Card Granny announced its alliance with The National Cyber-Forensics & Training Alliance in 2017 to help reduce fraud in the online gift card market.

 In partnership with Steven VanFleet, Wolfe started Sentral, LLC in 2018.
 Sentral provides a single point of integration for Card-Linked-Offer program providers by working with the Debit Networks.
 Sentral, LLC is a subsidiary of Wolfe, LLC.
 In 2018, Wolfe invested into and joined the board of directors for Wonder Technologies, Inc. In 2020, Wolfe sold Sentral to PNC fintech incubator, numLLC.

-Jason serves in the Hershey Trust's Board of Directors.
+In December 2022, Wolfe, LLC acquired GiveInKind, a social giving platform based in Tacoma, Washington, with terms of the deal undisclosed.

 Wolfe saved North Park (a park in McCandless PA) from development where developers were going to develop the land, but he bought the land and kept the businesses there and nature alone.
+Wolfe and his family reside on the property.